 Once exposed, the cells will collapse and die.
 It’s also possible for the blood vessels that feed cancer cells to be eliminated through the procedure.
 With the technology that is currently available, PDT is capable of penetrating 1/3 of an inch deep within the skin.
 Lesions and tumours that are close to the skin’s surface have a greater chance of being destroyed.

 In some patients, photodynamic therapy has proven to be just as effective as surgery or radiation when eliminating superficial cancerous tumours.
 It’s also one of the most noninvasive cancer treatments available.

 When conducted by a skilled and qualified professional, PDT will produce no side effects and only take a few moments to complete once the skin cells have absorbed the photosensitising agent.
 Patients at Bayside Cosmetic Medicine Clinic simply arrive for treatment in our office and return home the same day.

 PDT is also gentle enough to be applied to the same treatment site on multiple occasions.
 Whereas radiation may begin to irritate and decompose healthy tissues in an attempt to treat cancer, PDT will not harm surrounding skin and can be performed until there is no sign of cancer or scar tissue.

-Before receiving PDT, it’s important to get a skin survey that diagnoses the condition you are facing.
+Before receiving photodynamic therapy, it’s important to get a skin survey that diagnoses the condition you are facing.
 Dr. Behan can identify actinic keratoses through a careful and precise examination of your skin and recommend the best method of treatment based on your current health status and medical history.